 All students in grades 3-6 take the NSCAS Math and Reading test annually.
 All fifth-grade students take the NSCAS science test.
 The results are communicated to parents at conferences and analyzed by staff.
-Beginning the second semester, teachers use TestWiz every week to help students prepare for the state assessment.
+Beginning the second semester, teachers use TestWiz to help students prepare for the state assessment.
 Those results are used to make decisions based on whole class performance as well as individual student needs.

-Homer Community Schools uses AIMS WEB Plus, a Universal Screening tool for all students in grades K-2 and students who are part of the Student Assistant Team or SAT team.
-This year the benchmark test was given during the winter and will be offered again in the spring.
+Homer Community Schools uses AIMS WEB Plus, a Universal Screening tool for all students in grades K-2 and an oral reading screener for students in grades 3-6.
+This year the benchmark test will be given three times a year in August, December and May.
+Students are then placed in groups for intervention, on grade level and above grade level groups.
 The staff participates in training opportunities when available based on teacher need.
 All students who fall below the 25% are being progress monitored every week.